EliasB137/Quiet-/README.md

 - opt-build-seats : which collects all seat coordinates (the positions of in-class students) and sort them deterministically (by y, then x).
 - opt-compute-seat-sensitivity :for each seat, compute a sensitivity value:
   - Neighbor density within radius-of-influence (weighted by beta-neigh).
-  - Teacher distance attenuation (weighted by alpha-dist).
+  - Teacher distance effect (weighted by alpha-dist).
   - Result: smaller sensitivity = safer seat.
 -opt-build-student-risks : set risk = 3/2/1 from student-type.